 He has been a regular conductor at Gondwana National Choral School in Sydney (2014-2019) and Festival of Voices in Tasmania (2015-2018).
-He conducted at the Pemulway National Male Voice Festival in Brisbane (July 2017) and served as choral clinician for many choirs including Somerville House and Stuartholme, Brisbane.
+He conducted at the Pemulway National Male Voice Festival in Brisbane (July 2017) and served as choral clinician for many choirs including Pimlico Voices (Townsville), Somerville House and Stuartholme, (Brisbane).
 In July 2019 he was Festival Director for the inaugural Secondary Choral Festival hosted at All Hallows’ School, Brisbane, and has been invited back as Festival Director for the next festival.
-Chris is currently Co-Curricular Arts and eLearning Middle Leader at St. Monica’s College, Cairns, an all-girls Catholic Mercy school celebrating its 130th anniversary in 2020.
+Chris is currently Co-Curricular Arts and eLearning Middle Leader at St. Monica’s College, Cairns, an all-girls Catholic Mercy school celebrating over 130 years of excellence in education.

 Through Gondwana Choirs, Chris has conducted at National Choral School in Sydney (2014, 2015, 2017, 2019), several Cairns Songfests, notably alongside the Vienna Boy’s Choir (2017), Gondwana Young Men’s Choir (Festival of Voices 2015, Tasmania) and he co-conducted the Cairns Gondwana Indigenous Children’s Choir with Lyn Williams (OAM) from 2012 through 2016.
 Chris has conducted at festivals and workshops throughout Australia, New Zealand and Samoa.

 As Associate Conductor of the New Zealand Secondary Students’ Choir (2007-2008), Chris toured throughout New Zealand and to South America.

 He performed with Voices New Zealand, the national chamber choir, from 2002- 2013 including regular performances at the NZ International Arts Festival and with the NZSO, the New Zealand String Quartet, the Hilliard Ensemble.
-As part of the choir, he represented New Zeland on tours to Europe (2005) and at the World Symposium on Choral Music in Argentina (2011).
+As part of the choir, he represented New Zealand on tours to Europe (2005) and at the World Symposium on Choral Music in Argentina (2011).
 Chris features on Voices New Zealand’s CD recording, ‘Voice of the Soul’, which was nominated for Best Classical Album at the 2014 NZ Music Awards.